Overview

 Day 9: Huatulco

-Free time in the morning.
-In the afternoon, take a boat tour to the picturesque bays of Huatulco National Park, do snorkeling, and enjoy a gorgeous sunset.
+In the morning, take a boat tour to the picturesque bays of Huatulco National Park.
+Free time in the. afternoon.
 Optional farewell dinner and get-together with the group in one of the local restaurants in the evening.

 - Accommodation: conveniently located, locally-owned hotel/B&B in Crucecita

-- Nature Experiences: boat tour to Huatulco National Park
+- Activities Incluided: boat tour to Huatulco National Park

 Day 10: Huatulco